SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: : Using LLMs to Check Their Own Reasoning

 \subsection{Results integration}

-After getting a checking result for each step, we need an integration function $\phi$ to give a prediction of the overall correctness of the solution.
-The input of $\phi$ should be a vector in the form of $[w_0, w_1,..., w_n]$, where each item $w_i$ represents the step checking result for step $i$.
-For simplicity, we assume $w_i\in \{-1, 0, 1\}$, where $-1, 0, 1$ represents `contradict', `is not directly related to' and `support' in the output of the result comparison stage.
-Specifically,
+After running step-checking and getting a checking result for each step, we need an integration function $\phi$ to give a confidence score, $w \in [0,1]$, for the overall correctness of the solution.
+The input of $\phi$ should be a vector in the form of $[r_0, r_1,..., r_n]$, where each item $r_i$ represents the step checking result for Step $i$.
+We will use $r_i=-1, 0,$ and $1$ to represent the step-checking results `contradict', `is not directly related to' and `support' respectively.
+We find that the following simple integration function works well in practice

-where $\lambda_{-1}$ and $\lambda_{0}$ are two non-negative hyperparameters, chosen on a validation set.
-We call the output of $\phi$ the confidence score, which is a float number between $0$ and $1$.
-It can be directly used as the weight for voting or binarized by setting a threshold $t \in [0, 1]$ to form a binary checking result for a solution.
-We take negative steps~(-1s) and neutral steps~(0s) into consideration in \cref{eqn: integration} because the occurrance of a (possibly) incorrect step could make a reasoning chain to be incorrect.
-We ignore 0s, which is less critical because a correct step usually keeps but not changes the correctness of a reasoning chain.